Meet the LCS Executive Leadership Team

-In his role as vice president of project development for LCS Development, Todd Shaw is responsible for leading new development, expansion and repositioning projects.
+In his role as vice president of development for LCS Development, Todd Shaw is responsible for leading new development, expansion and repositioning projects.
 In collaboration with the project team, he manages all aspects of the development process, including planning, financial feasibility, project coordination and construction oversight.
 Todd works closely with sponsoring boards, architects, interior design firms and construction companies to ensure the established goals are achieved.
 In addition, he successfully navigates the process to remove barriers and ensure all legal conditions are completed as required.
-Working with the LCS market research and sales teams, Todd directs the master planning process for Life Plan communities.
+Working with the design team , Todd leads the master planning team for Life Plan communities.

 Todd is a strategic thinker with a history of successful achievements in the industry.
-He brings 25 years of experience to meet the needs of his clients.
-With his focus on market assessment, financial analysis, negotiation and structuring of equity and debt arrangements, along with acquisition and disposition, Todd has extensive experience in all aspects of real estate development.
+He brings 30 years of experience to meet the needs of his clients.
+With his past experience in market assessment, financial analysis, negotiation and structuring of equity and debt arrangements, along with acquisition and disposition, Todd has extensive expertise in all aspects of real estate development.
 Todd holds a bachelor’s degree in business management from the University of Oklahoma and an MBA from Southern Methodist University.

 In his role at LCS Development, Nick Herrick is responsible for creating and executing on master plans designed to drive revenue through increased occupancy for senior living communities.
 As director of development, Nick works closely with market researchers, architects, regulatory officials, sponsoring boards, attorneys, lenders, interior design firms, construction companies and operations management to identify community needs that enrich the resident experience.
 By leading a team of project managers to oversee every detail in the development process, Nick has successfully collaborated with many senior living community owners to create new and exciting spaces for residents to enjoy.